ministryofjustice/moj-frontend/docs/ethics/review.md

 subsection: Ethics
 title: Doing an ethics review
 showHelp: true
+lede: Learn how and when to do an ethics review.
 eleventyNavigation:
   key: Doing an ethics review
   parent: Ethics
   order: 30
   excerpt: "How and when to do an ethics review."
-  lede: "Learn how and when to do an ethics review."

 ---

 ## Reasons to do an ethics review